DryIcedTea/Buttplug-Valley/README.md

 ## Special thanks
 * qdot for adding multiple device support and helping me with some of the code!
 * Bo-Shamo for adding foraging support!
+* nocturnalmusings for adding the anti timeout function